Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Theoretical model of the electron-hole propagators

 By using Eq.~(\ref{EQ:propagator_algebraic_form}), the experimentally measured electron-hole propagator $\varsigma^{\nu}_n\equiv{\mathcal T}_n{\mathbb Q}^{\nu}_n$ ($\nu=\rm E-HH,E-LH$) is associated with a shortest electron-hole recollision pathway and becomes an explicit function of the effective electron-hole Hamiltonian parameters [Fig.~\ref{FIG:bloch_wave_interferometry} (e)].
 We will show how to extract the Hamiltonian parameters and the dephasing constants by employing the explicit functional forms of the electron-hole propagators and achieve the reconstruction of the three-band effective Hamiltonian for bulk GaAs [Fig.~\ref{FIG:bloch_wave_interferometry} (f)].

-To make sure that the GaAs was near-resonantly excited by the NIR laser in the HSG experiments, an absorbance spectrum of the GaAs sample was measured by using a white light source to locate the optical excitation gap.
+To ensure that the GaAs was near-resonantly excited by the NIR laser in the HSG experiments, an absorbance spectrum of the GaAs sample was measured by using a white-light source to locate the optical excitation gap.
 The powers of the white light transmitted through the cryogenic chamber with and without the sample, $W$ and $W_0$, were recorded, and the absorbance was calculated as $-10\log_{10}(W/W_0)$.
-In the absorbance spectrum [Fig.~\ref{FIG:exciton_splitting} (a)], the GaAs epilayer exhibited an exciton-peak splitting $\Delta_{\rm ex}$ of about 2.2\,meV, which implies that the degeneracy of the HH and LH bands was lifted.
-It is possible that some strain had been induced by the sapphire substrate, which has a thermal expansion coefficient different from that of GaAs.
-For example, as shown in Fig.~\ref{FIG:exciton_splitting} (b), the valence-band degeneracy can be lifted by a tensile biaxial strain, which can also induce constant energy shifts in both the conduction and valence bands~\cite{willatzen2009kp} (see Appendix~\ref{APP:biaxial_strain} for more details about the band structure calculation).
+In the absorbance spectrum [Fig.~\ref{FIG:exciton_splitting} (a)], the GaAs epilayer exhibited an exciton-peak splitting $\Delta_{\rm ex}$ of approximately 2.2\,meV, indicating that the degeneracy of the HH and LH bands was lifted.
+This splitting may arise from strain induced by the sapphire substrate, whose thermal expansion coefficient differs from that of GaAs.
+For example, as shown in Fig.~\ref{FIG:exciton_splitting} (b), the valence-band degeneracy can be lifted by a biaxial strain, which can also induce constant energy shifts in both the conduction and valence bands~\cite{willatzen2009kp} (see Appendix~\ref{APP:biaxial_strain} for more details about the band structure calculation).
 Since the exciton-peak splitting is small, without worrying about the details of the strain, we focus on the demonstration of Hamiltonian reconstruction by simply assuming that the E-HH and E-LH energies are still described by Eq.~(\ref{EQ:eh_energy}) but with two bandgaps for the slightly strained GaAs, $E_{\rm g,E-HH}$ and $E_{\rm g,E-LH}$, which are associated with the two electron-hole species.
-Accordingly, we will distinguish the NIR-laser detunings for the E-HH and E-LH pairs by denoting that $\Delta^{\nu}_{\rm NIR}\equiv\hbar\omega_{\rm NIR}-E_{\rm g,\nu}$ ($\nu=\rm E-HH,E-LH$).
+Accordingly, we will distinguish the NIR-laser detunings for the E-HH and E-LH pairs by defining $\Delta^{\nu}_{\rm NIR}\equiv\hbar\omega_{\rm NIR}-E_{\rm g,\nu}$ ($\nu=\rm E-HH,E-LH$).
 Based on the absorbance spectrum, we impose the constraint $E_{\rm g,E-LH}-E_{\rm g,E-HH}=\Delta_{\rm ex}$ without increasing the number of Hamiltonian parameters.